 WebDAV Drive Sample in .NET, C#

 This sample implements a virtual file system that displays documents from a WebDAV server.
 You can edit documents, upload and download documents as well as manage folders structure using Windows File Manager.
 This sample provides automatic documents locking for Microsoft Office and AutoCAD documents.
-It supports synchronization, on-demand loading, selective offline files support, upload and download progress.
+It supports synchronization, on-demand loading, selective offline files support as well as upload and download progress.
 It synchronizes files and folders both from a WebDAV server to the local user file system and from the local user file system to the WebDAV server.
-This sample is written in .NET Core, C#.
+This sample is written in .NET, C#.

 You can use this sample out-of-the-box to manage documents on a WebDAV server, or you can use it as a starting point for your custom virtual drive to create OneDrive-like features for your DMS/CRM/ERP and reprogram it to publish data from your storage.